ondrej-kvasnovsky/vaadin-7-on-grails-2/README.md

 We will go through two approaches how to work with database.
 The first one is GORM, which is the default option.
 And then few alternatives to GORM that are MyBatis, JdbcTemplate and Groovy Sql.

-We will at look data binding tricks, basic ideas for architecture, how to compose the components using Model View Presenter (MVP).
+We will at look data binding tricks, basic ideas for architecture and how to compose the components using Model View Presenter (MVP).

 The book also contains tutorials how to compile SASS and widget set, after you add an add-on.
 How to use Spring security, localization and how to add a REST API from a Vaadin application and many other things.